iancervone/ios-structs-classes-lab/README.md

 What will the value of `joeAccount.balance` be after the above code runs?
 What about the value of `joeOtherAccount.balance`?
 Why?

+//since the functions below are nested in the struct "BankAccount" in order to change the value of balance through thta function the function must be declared with the keyword "mutating" struct BankAccount {
+var owner: String
+var balance: Double

+mutating func deposit(_ amount: Double) {
+balance += amount
+}

+mutating func withdraw(_ amount: Double) {
+balance -= amount
+}
+}

+//the value of joeOtherAccount.balance will be $100 because when it is created it is set to joeAccount which was itself initialieed using the argument balance: and the parameter 100.00.
+//the value of joeAccount.balance will be 50.00 since in the last line of code joeAccount.withdraw(50.0) reduces the balance from 100.00 to 50.00 var joeAccount = BankAccount(owner: "Joe", balance: 100.0) var joeOtherAccount = joeAccount joeAccount.withdraw(50.0) print(joeOtherAccount.balance)

 ## Question 6

 a.
 Write a struct called `Person` that has 3 properties of type `String`: a first name, a last name and a middle name.
 Have the middle name be optional.
 Create 2 instances of a `Person`, one with a middle name and one without.
 Print one of their first names.